Guide: How to Budget Properly

 Even if you have more money coming in than going out, budgeting is an easy way to keep track of that money so that you don’t waste it.
 You might find that you want to create a plan for saving or investing and to do that you’ll need to know how much to transfer to which account each month – that requires budgeting to achieve it.

 Now that you’re armed with all that information it’s time to make a plan to get you to the next step of your financial journey.
-Whether this is cutting back to make your finances more balanced or keeping better control of your income to create a savings pool, the plan is the key for getting from here to that savings goal successfully.
+Whether this is cutting back to make your finances more balanced or keeping better control of your income to create a savings pool, the plan is the key to getting from here to that savings goal successfully.
 Firstly, identify that goal – is it debt repayment, savings creation, investment, putting more into a pension, saving for a deposit for a house?
 The motivation of knowing why you’re budgeting is key to the plan being successfully completed.

 It’s important to remember that small changes can make a big difference and will really add up – for example, taking your own lunches to work rather than buying sandwiches each day, or avoiding takeaway coffees, can save you a significant amount over the course of a year.
 Set yourself a realistic daily spending target that will both help you achieve that financial goal and also still mean you can live your life.
-It might require a few changes, or a new kind of discipline, but it will be worth it when your budgeting plan is successful and your goals are achieved.
+It might require a few changes or a new kind of discipline, but it will be worth it when your budgeting plan is successful and your goals are achieved.